Human rights in the United States: Procedural concerns

-Human rights foreign policy
+Human rights and foreign policy

 The U.S. Department of State publishes a yearly report "Supporting Human Rights and Democracy: The U.S. Record" in compliance with a 2002 law that requires the department to report on actions taken by the U.S. Government to encourage respect for human rights.
 It also publishes yearly "Country Reports on Human Rights Practices."

 According to the Canadian historian Michael Ignatieff, both during and after the Cold War, the US emphasized human rights more than other nations emphasized it as a part of its foreign policy, awarded foreign aid to facilitate progress on human rights, and annually assessed the human rights records of other national governments.

 The US has also faced criticism over its human rights foreign policy.
 For example, numerous academics and journalists, among them J. Patrice McSherry and Vincent Bevins, have documented significant US support for right-wing dictatorships, state terrorism, and mass killings during the Cold War.
 The country has not ratified as many international human rights treaties as other liberal democracies have, it has also not ratified the 1969 Vienna Convention on the Law of Treaties.